 - Pro Team Space - the PRO (paid) space unlocks for the user the enhanced process mapping tool with versioning, access and edit control; change management capability with business requirements and user stories; integration with Salesforce and an ability to produce Salesforce Org models and analytics; integration with JIRA for user stories; URL library and many others.

-How to create a team space
+How to create a new team space

 If you wish to transfer your processes from the personal space to the team space so you can share and collaborate with your colleagues then read this article on copying maps.